Pirates vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- In 10 games as the underdog over the last 10 matchups, the Pirates have posted a mark of 4-6.
+- In 10 games as the underdog over the last 10 matchups, the Pirates have a record of 5-5.

+- When it comes to the over/under, the Pirates and their foes are 6-4-0 in their previous 10 contests.

-- The Pirates' ATS record is 4-2-0 over their previous 10 games (six of those contests had spread set by sportsbooks).
+- The Pirates are 5-2-0 against the runline over their past 10 contests (seven of those games had a runline set by bookmakers).

 Pirates Betting Records & Stats

-- Games involving Pittsburgh have gone over the total set by sportsbooks in 27 of 55 chances this season.
+- So far this season, Pittsburgh and its opponents have hit the over in 28 of its 56 games with a total.

-- The Pirates are 5-2-0 against the spread in their seven games with a line set by sportsbooks this season.
+- The Pirates have an against the spread mark of 6-2-0 in eight games with a line this season.

 Pirates Splits